Henry Morrison Flagler Scholarships

 Leadership: Students must demonstrate exceptional leadership ability, including the capacity to motivate and lead others.

-Scholarship: Academic distinction is necessary but is not the singular determining criterion for selection as a Henry Morrison Flagler Scholar.
-High-school students considered for a Henry Morrison Flagler Scholarship must meet admission qualifications of the Honors College, as well as award requirements.
+Scholarship: Academic distinction is necessary, but is not the singular determining criterion for selection as a Henry Morrison Flagler Scholar.
+High school students considered for a Flagler Scholarship must meet admission qualifications of the Wilkes Honors College, as well as award requirements.
 Recipients of the awards must maintain an Honors College grade point average (GPA) of 3.0 to maintain eligibility for renewal of the award.

 Integrity: Students must show evidence of strong moral character.